+Welcome to our complete guide on how to start a nursery.
 If you have a lot of patience and a passion for working with children, starting a nursery could be the business for you.
-You’ll discover there are lots of nursery rules and regulations to meet.
-So, to make it easier here is your complete guide to starting a nursery in 13 steps:

-Working with children means strict rules and regulations need to be met.
+But, working with children means strict rules and regulations need to be met.
 Here we outline your legal obligations and answer your questions to help you make your nursery business a success.
+Follow our guide on how to open a nursery to kick start your business planning.

-To open a nursery, you don’t have to have any relevant childcare or nursery qualifications, as long as your staff team meet the set criteria.
+When considering how to open a nursery, you don’t have to have any relevant childcare or nursery qualifications, as long as your staff team meets the set criteria.
 What you will need though is a strong head for business and excellent attention to detail.
 Running a nursery safely means always following the appropriate health and safety rules, and there will be lots of things to coordinate, so it will help to be good at multi-tasking.

 If you plan on managing the nursery yourself, you will need childcare qualifications and experience.
 The manager of a nursery must have at least two years experience as a qualified nursery nurse, 1-2 years experience in a supervisory role, and a relevant nursery qualification.